mhatim99/VegZ/CONTRIBUTING.md

 ---

-Thank you for contributing to VegZ and advancing ecological data analysis tools!
+Thank you for contributing to VegZ!